Close Menu

 5. Heavy Alcohol Use: Heavy drinking can interfere with your body’s ability to build and maintain bone tissue.

-6. High Caffeine Intake: High caffeine intake may impact the ability of your body to absorb calcium and that can create bone loss.
+6. High Caffeine Intake: High caffeine intake may impact the ability of your body to absorb calcium.
+Therefore, that can create bone loss.

 7. Low Body Weight: Eating disorders can lead to lower bone density.